What is black mould?

 How does black mould affect people?

 Some people are sensitive to moulds.
 For these people, exposure to moulds can lead to symptoms such as stuffy nose, wheezing, and red or itchy eyes, or skin.
 Some people, such as those with allergies to moulds or with asthma, may have more intense reactions.
 Severe reactions may occur among workers exposed to large amounts of moulds in occupational settings, such as farmers working around mouldy hay.
-Severe reactions may include fever and shortness of breath.
+Severe reactions recorded in Australia that may include fever and shortness of breath and that is why Mould Removal should be consider.

 People with a weakened immune system, such as people receiving treatment for cancer, people who have had an organ or stem cell transplant, and people taking medicines that suppress the immune system, are more likely to get mould infections.